Moneyball (film): Development and pre-production

 In December 2009, Bennett Miller was hired to direct the film, with the casting of Jonah Hill, who was replacing Martin as DePodesta, announced in March 2010.
 DePodesta's name was removed upon his request as he felt the script no longer accurately depicted him; Hill was given the role of a DePodesta-like "Peter Brand."
 Aaron Sorkin was brought on to provide a rewrite of the screenplay.
 Pascal had specifically sought out Sorkin's involvement, in addition to Pitt joining as a producer, and bringing producer Scott Rudin on board as executive producer.
 Sorkin agreed on the condition Zaillian gave his blessing.
 Sorkin and Zaillian eventually worked on different drafts of the script independently of one another.
-Miller took three weeks to agree to do the film, and stated he wasn't interested in making a traditional sports film, seeking instead to make it "subversive to the genre.
+Miller took three weeks to agree to do the film, stating that he was not interested in making a traditional sports film, seeking instead to make it "subversive to the genre.
 It's not really a conventional sports movie.
 It puts all that stuff on its head".
 Cinematographer Adam Kimmel was initially set to work on the film, but due to his April 2010 arrest for sexual assault, was replaced by Wally Pfister.
 In May, Philip Seymour Hoffman and Robin Wright entered negotiations to join the cast, with Hoffman portraying Howe, and Wright as Beane's ex-wife.
 Chris Pratt, Stephen Bishop and Kathryn Morris were added to the cast in July, though Morris's scenes were cut.
 Pratt described how he initially was told in his first audition for the role of Hatteberg that he was "too fat".
 He took three months to work out and shed 30 pounds, which led to him winning the role.
 Bishop, portraying Justice in the film, had grown up idolizing the player, and played baseball for the advanced-A affiliate team of the Atlanta Braves at the time Justice was on their roster.
 Real baseball players, scouts, umpires, executives, and groundskeepers were included alongside the actors.
-For the role of Billy Beane's daughter, Miller auditioned several young actresses before selecting Kerris Dorsey, whose performance included a rendition of Lenka's The Show.
+For the role of Billy Beane's daughter, Miller auditioned several young actresses before selecting Kerris Dorsey, whose performance included a rendition of Lenka's "The Show".